khloud4ibrahim/Brain-Tumor-Classification-using-CNN/README.md

 #   🧠 Brain Tumor Classification using CNN

-A deep learning project for classifying brain MRI images into four categories using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
+A Deep Learning project for classifying brain MRI images into four categories using a Convolutional Neural Network (CNN) built with TensorFlow and Keras, with an interactive Streamlit application for predictions.

 ## 📌 Project Overview

-This project aims to classify brain MRI scans into one of four classes:
+This project classifies brain MRI scans into one of four classes:

 * Glioma
 * Meningioma
+* No Tumor
 * Pituitary Tumor
-* No Tumor

-The model was trained using MRI images resized to **224×224 pixels** and achieved promising classification performance.
+The model was trained on MRI images resized to **224×224 pixels** and deployed using **Streamlit** for real-time predictions.

 ---

 Each class contains approximately **1400 MRI images**.